VilerIT/frontend-project-lvl2/README.md

 ## Formats

-List of formats - "stylish" and "plain".
+List of formats - "stylish", "plain", and "json".

 Stylish is used by default, but if you want to change it, run: